quicwg/base-drafts/draft-ietf-quic-transport.md

 The client MAY store the server's original max_ack_delay and max_packet_size transport parameters.
 The server MAY accept 0-RTT and subsequently provide different values for these transport parameters for use in the new connection.
-The client MUST use these values after acknowledging them.
+The client MUST use these values after the handshake completes.
 If the server does not provide a new value, the client MUST use the default value.

 A client that attempts to send 0-RTT data MUST remember all other transport